Hasuzawa/anime_lister/README.md

 <ul>
     <li>Connected to API using Apollo on POST method.
 It seems the head does not need to be set manually this time.</li>
+    <li>I have included some animation that would shift HTML elements around.
+I am not sure how it would look in the end product.
 </ul>